(I)

 I would not grow fast enough to open the box.
 Alzheimer’s kept it sealed forever.
 One last story, though.

-Many years later we were vacationing on the beach, my grandfather already in the clutches of that horrible disease that runs away with one’s identity and leaves nothing behind.
+Many years later we were vacationing on the beach, my grandfather already in the clutches of Alzheimer’s.
 We were driving the car by the shore when Agustín must have thought he was being kidnapped.

 “Sirs, there is no need to get violent, " he stated with surprising tranquillity.
 “I assure you, I will never speak of what I know.”